I-9 and E-Verify cost: employment eligibility verification economics

 Time first.
 Properly completing Form I-9 for a new hire takes 15 to 30 minutes: the employee completes Section 1 by their first day, the employer reviews the original documents and completes Section 2 within 3 business days of the start date, the employer files the form in a way that supports retention rules (3 years after hire date or 1 year after termination, whichever is later).
 E-Verify adds 5 to 15 minutes per case for the employer to submit the data and respond to any Tentative Nonconfirmations.
 At fully-loaded HR admin rates of $30 to $60 per hour, the total time cost is $15 to $50 per hire.
 Including system overhead (filing, retention, audit-readiness), call it $30 to $90 per hire.

 Fines second.
-Per ICE published civil penalty schedules (adjusted annually for inflation), substantive paperwork violations on Form I-9 carry fines of approximately $281 to $2,789 per individual form in the 2026 schedule.
-Knowingly hiring or continuing to employ unauthorised workers carries fines of approximately $698 to $27,894 per worker for a first offense, with higher ranges for repeat offenses.
+Per ICE published civil penalty schedules, substantive paperwork violations on Form I-9 carry fines of $288 to $2,861 per individual form in the 2026 schedule.
+These are the January 2025 inflation-adjusted levels; because the October 2025 inflation data was not produced, OMB instructed agencies to hold the 2025 penalty levels in place for all of calendar year 2026 (Memorandum M-26-11).
+Knowingly hiring or continuing to employ unauthorised workers carries fines of $716 to $5,724 per worker for a first offense, rising to $8,586 to $28,619 per worker for a third or subsequent offense.
 Pattern-and-practice violations can lead to criminal penalties.

 Most employers go their entire operating life without an ICE I-9 audit.
 The employers that do get audited typically have errors on a high percentage of their forms, and fines per form add up quickly.
 The economic case for I-9 software is essentially this: a small per-hire investment to dramatically reduce substantive paperwork error rates and to position the company well in the event of an audit.